 - Immersing students in applied, impactful learning experiences,

-- Adapting the liberal arts to an age of accelerations and a global digital environment
+- Adapting the liberal arts to an age of accelerations and a global digital environment, and

 - Creating a diverse and inclusive community as an essential requirement to fulfill Mary Washington’s public purpose.

 Dr. Paino has delivered and continues to deliver on all of these initiatives while also overseeing a number of capital projects and putting the University on firmer financial footing.
-During his tenure, UMW has created a Cabinet-level position for equity and access, successfully recruited a more diverse faculty, and increased opportunities for minority and non-traditional learners.
+During his tenure, he has successfully recruited more diverse faculty and increased opportunities for minority and non-traditional learners.
 He has made faculty and staff compensation a priority while also investing resources in the mental health services at the Talley Center and UMW’s Office of Disability Resources to meet the growing needs of twenty-first century students.

 Throughout this period, UMW has increased its retention rate and recruited a more diverse and talented student body while simultaneously increasing the school’s academic profile.
-In 2017, the University of Mary Washington was named one of the top producers of Student Fulbright Awards, according to the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and students, faculty and alumni continue to achieve this recognition in record numbers.
+In 2020, the University of Mary Washington was named one of the top producers of Student Fulbright Awards, according to the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and students, faculty and alumni continue to achieve this recognition in record numbers.

 The Princeton Review, 2023 has named Mary Washington among “The Best 388 Colleges,” Forbes, 2022 has listed UMW as one of “America’s Top Colleges,” Fiske Guide to Colleges, 2023 regards this as one of the “best and most interesting” schools, and U.S. News & World Report, 2023 has named Mary Washington one of “America’s Best Colleges.”
 In addition, UMW’s reclassification within the Carnegie Classification category of a baccalaureate liberal arts and sciences institution better aligns with UMW’s national reputation for being committed to academic excellence in undergraduate education.